Trying to Conceive Again

 The reality is somewhat different to this guideline though and NHS trusts across England and Wales offer different levels of service.
 The provision of IVF treatment varies across the country and often depends on local policies.

-Priority is often given to couples who do not already have children and this can sometimes be hard when you do not have a baby but you are told you are not eligible because your partner has a child from a previous relationship.
-Sometimes people are also advised to lose weight in order to be eligible for IVF as this increases the likelihood of successful treatment.
+Generally couples who already have at least one child will not be able to have NHS-funded IVF and this will usually be hard when you do not have a baby but you are told you are not eligible because your partner has a child from a previous relationship.
+Sometimes people are also advised thst to be eligible for IVF they need to lose weight.
+This is because this increases the likelihood of successful treatment and therefore funding is spent when it is most likely to be helpful.
+However this can be extremely challenging for some.

 Back to top